-We must calculate the a posteriori probabilities of the two sets of values included in the null hypothesis and in the alternative hypothesis, respectively: in the first case it is a matter of calculating the area under the curve corresponding to values of δ{μ} less than or equal to 0; in the second case it is a matter of calculating the area (under the same distribution) corresponding to values of δ{μ} greater than 0.
-For the final step of the formal hypothesis testing, the Bayesians use the so-called loss function, which expresses the losses associated with the decision of accepting H_0 or of accepting H_1 when one or the other hypothesis is true.7 erally as a loss of usefulness (based on subjective considerations).
-Losses with a negative sign are interpreted as gains.
+We must calculate the a posteriori probabilities of the two sets of values included in the null hypothesis and in the alternative hypothesis, respectively: in the first case it is a matter of calculating the area under the curve corresponding to values of $\delta{\mu}$ less than or equal to 0; in the second case it is a matter of calculating the area (under the same distribution) corresponding to values of $\delta{\mu}$ greater than 0.
+For the final step of the formal hypothesis testing, the Bayesians use the so-called loss function, which expresses the losses associated with the decision of accepting $H_0$ or of accepting $H_1$ when one or the other hypothesis is true.

 Generally, the correct decisions are those that are associated with small or no losses.
-The concept of loss can be interpreted in monetary terms or more gen-
+The concept of loss can be interpreted in monetary terms or more generally as a loss of usefulness (based on subjective considerations).
+Losses with a negative sign are interpreted as gains.

-^{7.} The loss function, which must be pre-specified in the planning phase of the experiment, is also used by the Bayesians in problems of estimation: in fact, it is used to define the "optimal" estimate.
+7. The loss function, which must be pre-specified in the planning phase of the experiment, is also used by the Bayesians in problems of estimation: in fact, it is used to define the "optimal" estimate.

-This function plays a role somewhat similar to that of α and β for the frequentists.
-However, whereas the frequentists make implicit reference to considerations related to losses and subjective beliefs in choosing α and β , the Bayesians make such considerations explicitly by using the loss function.
+This function plays a role somewhat similar to that of $\alpha$ and $\beta$ for the frequentists.
+However, whereas the frequentists make implicit reference to considerations related to losses and subjective beliefs in choosing $\alpha$ and $\beta$ , the Bayesians make such considerations explicitly by using the loss function.

-To carry out the test, the Bayesian calculate the mean expected losses linked to the decision to accept H_0 or H_1 (this is done by calculating the weighted means of the losses linked to the choice of H_0 and H_1 multiplied by the rispective a posteriori probabilities of H_0 and H_1) and choose the hypothesis corresponding to the smallest mean loss.
+To carry out the test, the Bayesian calculate the mean expected losses linked to the decision to accept $H_0$ or $H_1$ (this is done by calculating the weighted means of the losses linked to the choice of $H_0$ and $H_1$ multiplied by the rispective a posteriori probabilities of $H_0$ and $H_1$ ) and choose the hypothesis corresponding to the smallest mean loss.